 Here are five things I’m going to do this time to save my abs while pregnant:

-Crunches are one of the most popular abdominal exercises, but they are best avoided while pregnant.
+Crunches are one of the most popular abdominal exercises, but they are best avoided by pregnant women.
 Crunching or piking puts pressure on the linea alba—the connective tissue that holds your abdominal muscles together.
-This tissue is already under stress from the 40 weeks of growing a baby, and extra stress can increase the chance of tearing the tissue and developing diastasis recti.
+This tissue is already under stress from the 40 weeks of growing baby, and extra stress can increase the chance of tearing the tissue and developing diastasis recti.

 Just because I’ll be avoiding crunches does not mean I’ll completely ignore my core.
 Rather, I’ll be focusing on the deep core muscles, such as the transverse abdominis and pelvic floor.
 The transverse abdominis acts as a corset by supporting the core and reducing stress on the abdominal connection.
 Strengthening gluteal muscles adds support outside the pelvis, too.
 (Bonus: Working these muscle groups has been shown to help with labor and delivery.)

-As much as we don’t like to admit it, labor and delivery causes trauma to the body, and we need to recover in a focused and directed way—just like we do with other injuries.
-I plan to use the Abs After Baby program (abs-after-baby.com), which I co-founded with Fung, to strengthen my postpartum core.
-I’d encourage you to find a similar program specializing in postpartum recovery that you can trust and commit to it.
+As much as we don’t like to admit it, labor and delivery causes trauma to the body, and we need to recover in a focused and directed way—just like we do with other injuries under the care of a physical therapist.
+I plan to use the Abs After Baby program (abs-after-baby.com), which I co-founded with Fung, to strengthen my postpartum ab muscles.
+I’d encourage you to find a similar exercise program specializing in postpartum recovery that you can trust and commit to it.

-Too many women are unhappy in their postpartum bodies.
+Too many women are unhappy in their postpartum bodies, specifically their midline area.
 They feel embarrassed, ashamed and hopeless that there is no solution for them.
 I know because I was one of them.
 But this pregnancy I feel empowered.
 I know that the right combination of physical therapy and strengthening exercises can help me recover from pregnancy.